jsventures/instldraw/README.md

 ### ⚡ 1.
 Create a free account on [Instant](https://www.instantdb.com/)

-Head on over to the [Instant dashboard](https://www.instantdb.com/dash), grab your app's ID, and plop it into a `.env.development.local` file:
+Head on over to the [Instant dashboard](https://www.instantdb.com/dash), grab your app's ID, and plop it into a `.env` file:

 ```bash
 NEXT_PUBLIC_INSTANT_APP_ID=__YOUR_APP_ID__